Today, I bring your some delicious and Christmas breakfast-worthy Fruitcake Baked Steel Cut Oats, you guys!

 - Simmer your dried fruits in apple cider for ten minutes or so and let them cool down until they are just warm

-- whisk together your dry ingredients (flour, baking powder, salt, spices)
+- whisk together your dry ingredients (steel cut oats, baking powder, salt, spices)

 - whisk together the wet ingredients (milk, eggs, sugar, vanilla, citrus zest)